Outdoor Fire Pit Ideas for Your Yard

 Make the pit the centerpiece

 There is a bit of a misconception that your fire pit would have to be at the very center of your patio space to make the best use of it, but that’s not necessarily true.
 If you put it directly in the middle of everything, it might feel in the way and change the overall orientation of the entire space.
+The key is to find the perfect way to design around your outdoor fireplace.

 It might be best to create a designated space for the fireplace.
 Think about implementing gravel into a certain area of the patio to create a focal point for the fire pit.
 This creates a seating area for everyone to gather around and keeps the overall flow of the backyard space open and yet designated at the same time.